Rules of the game: 1) Never underestimate your opponent

 believe she meant in college.
 They connect over Lord Byron’s Don

-and, as their conversations become increasingly thicker with
+Juan and, as their conversations become increasingly thicker with

 sexual innuendo, Caiden finds himself obsessing over a totally off-limits